 The amount represents (i)(a) twelve months annual base salary for Messrs.
 Agle and Rosica, (b) six months annual base salary for Messrs.
-Duva, Ruzicka and Sidi, in both cases, in effect on the date of termination, plus (ii) target annual cash incentive compensation for the year of termination multiplied by the actual plan payout factor and a proration percentage reflecting the number of months during the year the executive served (the table above reflects an assumed payout ratio at target bonus).
-Mr. Agle is entitled to the payment if he is terminated without cause or if he terminates his perminated without cause as set forth in their offer letters.
-The payment to Mr. Hernandez is to be made in a lump sum; payment in respect of base salary to the other NEOs shall be made in installments, in accordance with the company's payroll practices.
+Duva and Ruzicka, in both cases, in effect on the date of termination, plus (ii) target annual cash incentive compensation for the year of

-(2) Mr. Hernandez is entitled to one-year acceleration of vesting with respect to time-based equity held on the assumed termination date, December 31, 2016.
-This amount equals (i) with respect to options, the number of shares underlying the time-based option that would have vested based on the acceleration multiplied by the difference between \$4.40, the closing price of our common stock on NASDAQ on December 31, 2016 and the exercise price of such option and (ii) with respect to RSUs, the number of shares of restricted stock units that would have vested based on the acceleration multiplied by \$4.40, representing the closing price of our common stock on NASDAQ on December 31, 2016 less \$0.01 per share.
+(2) Mr. Hernandez's employment agreement entitled him to one-year acceleration of vesting with respect to time-based equity held on the assumed termination date, December 31, 2017.
+This amount equals with respect to RSUs, the number of shares of restricted stock units that would have vested based on the acceleration multiplied by \$5.39, representing the closing price of our common stock on Nasdaq on December 31, 2017 less \$0.01 per share.

-(3) Includes (i) \$15,000 for outplacement services for Mr. Hernandez and, and (ii) payments in lieu of medical benefits continuation for each NEOs as follows: 12 months for each of Mr. Hernandez: \$28,592.07; Mr. Agle: \$18,604.08; Mr. Rosica: \$17,121.00; and six months each for Mr. Duva: \$8,560.50 and Mr. Ruzicka: \$8,143.80.
+(3) Includes (i) \$15,000 for outplacement services for Mr. Hernandez and, and (ii) payments in lieu of medical benefits continuation for each NEOs as follows: 12 months for each of Mr. Hernandez: \$17,918; Mr. Agle: \$19,590; and Mr. Rosica: \$17,919; and six months each for Mr. Duva: \$8,959 and Mr. Ruzicka: \$8,529.
 For Mr. Hernandez, payment in lieu of medical benefits equals 167% of the company's portion of such coverage.